Mitoooooooopo/Crafting-package-BD/README.md

 .now give random status bonus instead of +0 +0

-.now replaced some places without countryball to match your Bot

 .changed tranformer to just show the recipe name instead of recipe -> recipe name